 I invite you to take a moment.
 Find a quiet space in which to sit or lie down and rest.
 Drawing your attention to your breath, discover and embrace this sense of 'rest' that can deeply nourish you.
 There is nothing to do in this moment.

 Say to yourself with a loving and open heart:

 "I release my need to be busy and control my emotions, my circumstances and the people whose paths I cross.
 I rest into myself - my heart, my spirit, my life.
 I rest into who I am right now in this moment, trusting I am okay.
 All is okay.
 I relish the time to restfully soak in the light, even if it's only in my imagination.
 I move past any boredom, enjoy the lack of needing to anything else, and notice the bliss."

 Be with the following poem called "Walk Slowly" by Danna Faulds, from her collection entitled "Go In and In":

 - It only takes a reminder to breathe, a moment to be still, and just like that, something in me settles, softens, makes space for imperfection.

 - The harsh voice of judgment drops to a whisper and I remember again that life isn't a relay race; that we will all cross the finish line; that waking up to life is what we are born for.

 - As many times as I forget, catch myself charging forward without even knowing where I am going, that many times I can make the choice to stop, to breathe, and walk slowly into the mystery.

-Have a question for Jeannie?
-Ask or leave a comment below!
+Have a question for Jeannie or want to leave a comment?